ffe

 - Accepts files and presets on the command-line.

-- Drag-And-Drop commands (automatically generate media reports or run jobs for dropped files).
+- Drag-And-Drop commands (automatically generate media reports, batch scripts or run jobs for launched or dropped files).

-- Pre-Job Commands (run Windows shell commands files before the job).
+- Pre-Job Commands (run Windows shell commands before the job).

-- Post-Job Commands (and after, all with @token support).
+- Post-Job Commands (and after, all with batch script and @token support).

 - Live CPU priority Selector.

-- Delayed/Timed Job Start (set jobs for after bed-time).
+- Delayed/Timed Job Start (set jobs to start after bed-time).

 - Comprehensive command-line capabilities.